eighty20results/e20r-sequences/README.txt

 === Eighty/20 Results - Sequences ===
 Contributors: eighty20results
-Tags: sequence, drip feed, serial content, delayed, limited, memberships, paid memberships pro Requires at least: 3.4
+Tags: sequence, drip feed, serial content, delayed, limited, memberships, paid memberships pro, sequences, pmpro series Requires at least: 3.9
-Tested up to: 4.5.3
+Tested up to: 4.7.2
-Stable tag: 4.4.21
+Stable tag: 4.5.1

 Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.

 Requires PHP 5.4 or later.

 == Description ==
-This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series plugin by Stranger Studios, LLC.
-However, I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc, etc, so I wound up with something completely different from PMPro Series.
-At this point, there's really nothing left of the original in this fork.
+This plugin currently requires Paid Memberships Pro by Stranger Studios, LLC.
+It is replacement for the "drip feed content" module for Paid Memberships Pro (pmpro-series).

+I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc, etc, so I wound up with something completely different from PMPro Series.
+At this point, there's really nothing left of the original PMPro Series Add-on in this plugin.

 == Features ==